Xanthopsia

-Xanthopsia is a color vision deficiency in which there is a dominantly yellow bias in vision due to a yellowing of the optical media of the eye.
+Xanthopsia is a color vision deficiency in which there is a dominantly yellow bias in vision.
 The most common causes are digoxin's inhibitory action on the sodium pump, and the development of cataracts which can cause a yellow filtering effect.

-It has been suggested that Van Gogh contracted Xanthopsia as a result of digoxin consumption.
+It has been suggested that Van Gogh contracted xanthopsia as a result of digoxin consumption.
 Digoxin is a medication derived from digitalis and used to treat various heart conditions.
-This theory claims Xanthopsia as the cause of the yellow tinting exhibited by many of his works.
+This theory claims xanthopsia as the cause of the yellow tinting exhibited by many of his works.

 Xanthopsia is also a rare side-effect of jaundice, in which bilirubin may be deposited into the eye in sufficient quantity to produce a yellow tint to the vision.